-Servicing for Visual Studio and Team Foundation Server Products
+Product Lifecycle and Servicing Information for Visual Studio and Team Foundation Server

 For Visual Studio and Team Foundation Server 2012 - 2018

 These products follow the Microsoft Support Lifecycle Policy of 10 years (5 years of Mainstream Support and 5 years of Extended Support), starting with the date the major product version is released to the world (RTW).
 For example, Visual Studio 2017 was released in 2017; its support lifecycle will end in 2027.